Androz2091/wot-stats-bot/README.md

 ## Add the bot

-To add the bot to your Discord server, just click [here](https://discordapp.com/oauth2/authorize?client_id=557649686417113149&permissions=2146958847&scope=bot)! if you want to use different permissions click [here](https://finitereality.github.io/permissions-calculator/?v=0).
+To add the bot to your Discord server, just click [here](https://discordapp.com/oauth2/authorize?client_id=557649686417113149&permissions=2146958847&scope=bot)!
+If you want to use different permissions click [here](https://finitereality.github.io/permissions-calculator/?v=0).

 ## Support